gooddavvy/DreamPower/README.md

 # Modules

-Modules, also referred to as packges, are bundles of code that can be builtin or declared to prevent you from having to contain a file with too much code.
+Modules, also referred to as packges, are bundles of code that can be builtin or declared (as in declare myself or declare with installation) to prevent you from having to contain a file with too much code.
 Nevertheless, DreamPower has code limitations that can be up to 500,000 lines.
 Adding more code then that will result in dozens of errors and may delete the file.
 Anyways:

 ```ts
 // main.dp